joelvogt/walkabout_project/README.md

-CERN Python clue to share and reuse scientific code
+CERN Python service to share and reuse code that represents domain specific knowledge